rob-gro/breedEx/README.md

 # Breeds
-The application displays a list of dog breeds and their variations.
-The list is loaded and saved to a JSON file, utilizing an in-memory H2 database.
+The application presents the functionality of the CRUD (Create, Read, Update, Delete) template using the example of a list of dog breeds and their variations.

 ## Table of contents
 * [General info](#general-info)